lnsayer/my-website/_posts/titanic_machine_learning_project.md

 <img src="/files/titanic_project/survival_rate_age_sex.png" width="auto" height="450">

 These are quite stark results with the men much more likely to die than women.
 Age does not appear to affect survival rates amongst women, however young men are much more likely to survive than older men.
-The famous unofficial code of conduct 'Women and children first" is confirmed in use by these plots.
+The famous unofficial code of conduct 'Women and children first" is confirmed by these plots.

 We can also plot the survival rates according to fare price: